Staples reveals some items from its upcoming Boxing Day sale

 Union & Scale FlexFit Dexley Mesh Task Chair — Save $80

-Sully Bay St. 3 Drawer Desk – Save 50% (available online only)
+Sully Bay St. 3 Drawer Desk — Save 50 percent (available online only)

 It’s worth noting that the sale pricing isn’t live yet.
 You can find the discounted deals in stores on December 26th at 8am local time and online on December 25th at 12am ET.